Ensure Caseflow, a set of web-based tools to manage Veteran appeals, could meet the new requirements of the Appeals Modernization Act (AMA).

 Intake completely re-tooled what takes place after a veteran submits his or her PDF appeal.
 For decades, the paper appeal moved manually between different departments.
 Caseflow now automatically takes the input from an appeals form and either matches it to an existing decision record or creates a new one.

-Our team built integrations between Caseflow and a separate VA database, CORP BD by connecting to two interfaces: VBMS (Veterans Benefits Management System) and BGS (Benefits= Gateway Services).
+Our team built integrations between Caseflow and the main VA corporate database by connecting to two interfaces: VBMS (Veterans Benefits Management System) and BGS (Benefits= Gateway Services).
 Talking with all upstream systems ensures it will be the system of record and the first destination for anyone seeking information on appeals moving forward.

 Queue: An automated system to assign appeal cases